 # of M&A deals, sector-wise till date

 The top industry sectors have 183 M&A deals between them, which is akin to over 66% of the total M&A activity in the entire space.
 The financial services sector leads the pack with 37 M&A deals, akin to ~13.5%.
 This trend is not surprising as financial services is the leading sector in the ICO space, in terms of sheer number as much as 579 ICOs and in terms of funds raised, over $3.6 billion to date.

 So far in 2019, there were some interesting developments heralding further consolidation in the crypto space.
 The following are the major M&A deals.

 - Social media giant Facebook acquired-hired Chainspace, a Blockchain startup founded by researchers at the University College of London.
 Earlier Facebook also revealed plans of introducing a stablecoin on Whatsapp messenger platform to target the Indian remittances market.

 - Cryptocurrency exchange Kraken has acquired, the UK based Crypto Facilities for an amount north of a $100 million, as Kraken revealed in a blog post.

 - Mastercard and Visa in the midst of bidding war for cross-border payments platform Earthport according to Reuters.

 - Coinbase had acquired, blockchain API platform Blockspring for an undisclosed amount.

 - Bakkt acquired certain assets owned by Rosenthal Collins Group.

-The number of M&A deals in 2019 is likely to follow the same trend as previous years, expecting further consolidation in the space.
-This year might also witness tech giants such as Google and Amazon among others to enter the blockchain and crypto space, as the enterprises aim to leverage blockchain technology to increase trust, transparency and security.
+The number of M&A deals in 2019 is likely to follow the same trend as in previous years, expecting further consolidation in the space.
+This year might also witness tech giants such as Google and Amazon among others to enter the blockchain and crypto space, as the enterprises aim to leverage blockchain technology to increase trust, transparency, and security.